mindkeep/storyteller/README.md

 ## plans

+* interfaces
+  * streamlit or streamsync
-* create a basic cli framework that can talk to OpenAI
+  * maybe a better managed cli
-* take advantage of langchain... apparently it covers 95% of everything thought I'd have to implement

-## further ideas
+  * discord
+* LLMS
+  * add OpenAI back as an LLM
+* multi-game support and saving
+* multiplayer support and joining games (easiest as a discord bot probably)

-* provide game modes with customizable story relevant things to remember
+* Langchain and different game modes
+  * Free form chat mode (basically what we have now))
-  * skills
+  * Item tracking
+  * Skills checking and challenges
-  * items
+    * via LangChain tools
-  * player descriptions
-  * location
+  * More prompt templates,
 * output complexity stats around tokens and response times
 * add a set of commands for Out Of Character operations
   * undo commands
-* provide a way to issue pass/fail challenges
-  * this could be skill based or percentage based, but likely better to solve this outside of the LLM response
+  * history edits and tweaks?